 Currently Enrolled Students

-Currently enrolled graduate students in the following degree programs are eligible to use GWR: Business (excluding EMBA); Computer Science; Education (excluding Montessori and students with Special Student status); Emerging Media; Liberal Studies; Pastoral Counseling; Psychology; Speech Pathology; and Theological Studies.
+Currently enrolled graduate students in the following degree programs are eligible to use GWR: Business (excluding EMBA); Computer Science; Education (excluding Montessori); Emerging Media; Liberal Studies; Pastoral Counseling; Psychology; Speech Pathology; and Theological Studies.

 Newly admitted graduate students are, in most cases, eligible to use this registration feature.
 This includes students continuing in the same department but going from one degree to another (ex., M.S. to Ph.D.).
 New students are required to contact their academic advisor and plan their course of study, and discuss the departments' preferred method of registration.
 Contact the department for details.